connexcs/docs/docs/provider-ratecard.md

-# Rate Card Management
+# Provider Rate Cards

-Rate Cards are an important ConnexCS feature as they are how most information is organized.
-This page will guide you through managing provider rate cards.
-The Rate Card Management screen, found under **Management** > **Rate Card**, contains some at-a-glance information about each card.
-The actual rate cards are viewed by clicking on the providers name.
-The columns are:
+**Rate Cards** are an important ConnexCS feature as they are how most information is organized.
+The Rate Card Management screen is found under **Management** > **Rate Card**

+![alt text][provider-card-1]

+The Provider Rate Card screen display at-a-glance information for each card:

 * **Name** - The name of the provider.
 Click this link to see the provider's individual rate card and management options.
 * **Direction** - Choose between *Termination* or *Origination*.
 Change this setting in the **Advanced** section.